Your browser is not supported

 Compensation for Academic Administrative Positions (LOU)

 During the 2018 round of collective bargaining, the Letter of Understanding Academic Administrative Position established a committee mandated with surveying faculties and units to compile an inventory of academic administrative positions, roles and responsibilities, and any supplementary compensation associated with these roles.
+Academic administrative positions are essential to the good functioning of our University.
+However, inadequate consideration and recognition is given to how the added responsibilities that come with these roles can impact members’ capacity to fulfill their teaching and research duties.
+Building on the Academic Administrative Positions Committee’s work, the APUO has tabled a new Letter of Understanding that aims to strike a committee to establish a formal compensation structure (stipends and/or course releases) for all academic administrative positions.

 You can view the proposal in full here.